 Some people might give positive after running the PCR test with a high threshold and others with a low threshold.
-The threshold alone might or might not tell whether someone carries infective viral RNA.
+Being positive or negative at a given threshold might or might not tell whether someone carries infective viral RNA.
+Probability wise however, it is likely that a positive at a low Ct is infective.